Vecchia Gaussian Processes: on probabilistic and statistical properties: Probabilistic properties

 \section{Probabilistic properties}

-In this section, we study the probabilistic properties of the proposed Vecchia approximation of Mat\'{e}rn processes given in Section \ref{sec:nota}.
-The standard techniques for analyzing Mat\'{e}rn GPs heavily rely on the explicit form of the covariance kernel and its Fourier transform.
-Unfortunately, in case of Vecchia GPs these techniques can not be applied.
+In this section, we study the probabilistic properties of the proposed Vecchia approximation of Mat\'{e}rn processes introduces in Section \ref{sec:nota}.
+Standard techniques for analyzing Mat\'{e}rn GPs rely heavily on the explicit form of the covariance kernel and its Fourier transform.
+Unfortunately, these techniques are not applicable to Vecchia GPs.
 First, the covariance matrices of their finite dimensional marginals can only be obtained by inverting the precision matrices, rendering the direct analysis substantially more difficult.
-Moreover, the covariance kernel of the Vecchia approximated Mat\'{e}rn process is not stationary, hence the techniques relying on the spectral density are not adequate anymore.
-This necessitates the development of new mathematical tools built on the finite dimensional conditional distributions of the GP.
+Moreover, the covariance kernel of the Vecchia approximated Mat\'{e}rn process is not stationary, hence techniques based on spectral density are no longer adequate.
+This motivates the development of new mathematical tools that exploit the finite-dimensional conditional distributions of the GP.

 The section is organized as follows.
-In Section \ref{sec:matern theory} we collect some results regarding the derivatives of Mat\'{e}rn covariance functions.
-Section \ref{sec:cond} studies the conditional distribution of $Z^{\tau,s}_X$ given the same process at $\mr{pa}(X)$.
-Section \ref{sec:small ball} utilizes the results of Section \ref{sec:cond} to derive small deviation bounds for the Vecchia GP $\hat{Z}^{\tau,s}_X$ associated to the Mat\'{e}rn mother GP.
-Finally, Section \ref{sec:decentering} studies the Reproducing Kernel Hilbert Space (RKHS) associated with Vecchia GPs and their approximation properties.
-These results are used to derive lower bound for the de-centered small ball probabilities of Vecchia GPs.
-Throughout the section, whenever a DAG is involved, we assume that Conditions \ref{cond:layered} and \ref{cond:norming} are satisfied with some positive constants $c_d, c_L$ and $c_N$ not depending on the sample size $n$.
+In Section \ref{sec:matern theory}, we collect several results regarding the derivatives of Mat\'{e}rn covariance functions.
+Section \ref{sec:cond} studies the conditional distribution of $Z^{\tau,s}_X$ given the process values at $\mr{pa}(X)$.
+Section \ref{sec:small ball} utilizes the results from Section \ref{sec:cond} to derive small deviation bounds for the Vecchia GP $\hat{Z}^{\tau,s}_X$ associated with the Mat\'{e}rn mother GP.
+Finally, Section \ref{sec:decentering} investigates the Reproducing Kernel Hilbert Space (RKHS) associated with Vecchia GPs and their approximation properties, which are then used to derive lower bounds for the decentered small ball probabilities of Vecchia GPs.
+Throughout the section, whenever a DAG is involved, we assume that Conditions \ref{cond:layered} and \ref{cond:norming} are satisfied with some positive constants $c_d, c_L$ and $c_N$ that do not depend on the sample size $n$.

-The proofs for the lemmas and theorems in Section \ref{sec:matern theory} and \ref{sec:cond} are provided in Section B, while the proofs of the lemmas and theorems in Section \ref{sec:small ball} and \ref{sec:decentering} are deferred to Section C of the Supplementary Material.